mrtrpak/Google-Ads-Certification-Training/README.md

 - Each extension requires a minimum of 3 items, although Google recommends at least 5.

 - Google recommends use at least three extensions for each campaign or ad group.

+- **2 things ad extensions provide** to users: Relevant info & info based on their moment

 **Automated Extensions:**
 - Automated extensions show only when they're predicted to improve yor text ad performance.